Man Utd agree 10-year Adidas extension worth £900m

 The two parties' latest partnership began at the start of the 2015-16 season, with Adidas having previously supplied United's kit from 1980-1992.

+The three-time winners will return to Europe's premier club competition this season having failed to qualify for 2022-23.

+According to the new deal, failure to play in the Champions League for two consecutive seasons would reduce its annual payments by 30%.

-The club said that the new deal will increase the focus on the women's team since its reintroduction in 2018.
+The club said the new deal will increase the focus on the women's team since its reintroduction in 2018.

 Adidas chief executive Bjorn Gulden said: "Adidas and Manchester United are two of the most important brands in international football and it is very natural for us to continue our co-operation."